-Growing Natives in Containers with Lili Singer – A vast array of California native plants will grow happily in containers, and potted natives add texture and color to the garden, as well as habitat for birds, butterflies, and native bees.
+Growing Natives in Containers – A vast array of California native plants will grow happily in containers, and potted natives add texture and color to the garden, as well as habitat for birds, butterflies, and native bees.
 This colorfully illustrated lecture – for gardeners with large or limited spaces – offers tips on successful container gardening and dozens of different plant choices for pots.

-Perfect Partners: Gardening with Natives and All Sorts of Edibles with Lili Singer – Gardening with natives and growing our own food are two wonderful activities that help us connect with nature and use our land in a positive ways.
+Perfect Partners: Gardening with Natives and All Sorts of Edibles – Gardening with natives and growing our own food are two wonderful activities that help us connect with nature and use our land in a positive ways.
 This class discusses how best to combine natives and edibles in the home garden, why this partnership is so rewarding for both the gardener/chef and wildlife, and which plants make the best companions.

 The Power of Plants: Growing a Sustainable Future – This lecture illustrates the beauty and ecological benefits of California’s native wild flowers and plants.
 Discover the diversity of California’s native flora and how its use in urban landscapes reduces pesticides, conserves water, and transforms sterile spaces into thriving habitats that support birds, butterflies, pollinators, and the well-being of all our communities.